aireilly/openshift-mkdocs/docs/ztp-deploying-disconnected.adoc.md

     ```

     !!! note
-        Any fields in the source CR which contain $…​ are removed from the generated CR if they are not provided in the PolicyGenTemplate CR.
         Any fields in the source CR which contain `$…​` are removed from the generated CR if they are not provided in the `PolicyGenTemplate` CR.

 3. Update the `PolicyGenTemplate` entry for `PerformanceProfile` in the `group-du-sno-ranGen.yaml` reference file.
 The following example `PolicyGenTemplate` CR stanza supplies appropriate CPU specifications, sets the `hugepages` configuration, and adds a new field that sets `globallyDisableIrqLoadBalancing` to false.